-Why Job Roles Matter in Business
+Why Job Roles Matter to Employees in Business

+For most organizations, getting your existing employees to fit into a specific role can be a tough task, especially when the employee isn’t happy with their current position.
+It’s often the result assigning someone based on skills rather than the job itself.
+In this blog, we will discuss why they matter.
 Typically, organizations looking to find someone for a position tend to look for specific skill sets in people so they can divide the work load and fill up the position.
-Alternatively, developing job roles for any position helps find the right person based on the needs and requirements of that position.
+Alternatively, developing job profiles for any position helps find the right person based on the needs and requirements of that position.

 Jobs Vs. Skill Economy

-Why Job Roles Work Better
+Why Roles Work Better in Talent Management

-As opposed to a skill economy, job roles offer a framework for skills, competencies, and the proficiency levels of any employee that help estimate their capability to perform in that role.
+As opposed to a skill economy, roles offer a framework for skills, competencies, and the proficiency levels of any employee that help estimate their capability to perform in that role.

 Just having a skill means you understand how to do something, the concept behind it, and how to derive positive results.
 That leaves a lot of room for change.
-The job role defines one’s competency to take that skill and put it to use in different cases.
+The role defines one’s competency to take that skill and put it to use in different cases.
 The level of proficiency provides a base or foundation that determines the level of skills based on the competency.

-- Skills – The skills are the first part of the job role; they are determined based on what the job exactly is.
+- Skills – The skills are the first part of the job description; they are determined based on what the job exactly is.
 For example, you have to determine what skills are needed for the job in your organization, in your industry, and according to your company culture.

 - Proficiency Level – The proficiency level is a guideline that helps identify the level of proficiency with each skill.